one-over-pi/SudokuPuzzleSolver/README.md

 ## Methods

 create_sudoku(): Creates a pre-made Sudoku puzzle.

 clamp_index_to_row(index): Converts the Sudoku index to a row index.

 clamp_index_to_column(index): Converts the Sudoku index to a column index.

 return_row(index): Returns a row of the Sudoku grid.

 return_column(index): Returns a column of the Sudoku grid.

 return_grid(row_index, column_index): Returns the 3x3 grid from the Sudoku puzzle as a 9x1 list.

+get_cell_with_potential_solutions(): Identifies an empty cell in the Sudoku puzzle and determines the possible values that can be placed in that cell without violating Sudoku rules.
+It returns the index of the cell along with a list of valid candidate values.

+regenerate_sudoku_copy(): Updates a copy of the Sudoku puzzle grid based on the provided guess tree, which tracks the sequence of guesses made during the solving process.
+It ensures that the solver explores different solution paths while maintaining the integrity of previous guesses and solution attempts.

 context_solve(index): Uses data from intersecting rows/columns and grids to logically deduce the missing number for a given cell.

 solve_sudoku(): Iteratively solves the Sudoku puzzle using backtracking.

 ## Note